AI-generated Key Takeaways

 public abstract Thread newThread (Runnable r)

-.
+Constructs a new Thread.
 Implementations may also initialize

-priority, name, daemon status, ThreadGroup
+priority, name, daemon status, ThreadGroup, etc.

 Parameters

-r | a runnable to be executed by new thread instance |
+| r | a runnable to be executed by new thread instance |

 Returns